nbrown02/BufferFeverChart/SECURITY.md

 ## Overview

-The FlowViz template for Jira is provided **free of charge** and is designed to help teams visualize their workflow metrics more effectively.
+The BufferFeverChart template for Jira is provided **free of charge** and is designed to help teams visualize their workflow metrics more effectively.
 This template is a **static configuration file** and does **not** include any code that executes on Jira instances or external systems.

 ## Data Privacy and Security